Agent Orange Registry Health Exam for Veterans

 - Not a disability compensation exam or required for other VA benefits

 - Enrollment in VA’s health care system not necessary

 - Based on Veterans’ recollection of service, not on their military records

 - Will not confirm exposure to Agent Orange

 - Veterans can receive additional registry exams, if new problems develop

 - Veterans' family members are not eligible for an Agent Orange Registry health exam.

 These Veterans are eligible for the Agent Orange Registry health exam:

 - Veterans who served in Vietnam between 1962 and 1975, regardless of length of time.

-- Veterans who served aboard smaller river patrol and swift boats that operated on the inland waterways of Vietnam (also known as “Brown Water Veterans”).
-Check VA's list of U.S. Navy and Coast Guard ships that operated in Vietnam.
+- Veterans who served aboard smaller river patrol and swift boats that operated on the inland waterways of Vietnam (also known as “Brown Water Veterans”)

 - U.S. Air Force Veterans who served on Royal Thai Air Force (RTAF) bases near U-Tapao, Ubon, Nakhon Phanom, Udorn, Takhli, Korat, and Don Muang, near the air base perimeter anytime between February 28, 1961 and May 7, 1975.